 Atopic Dermatitis (Eczema)

-Common environmental antigens include
+Common environmental triggers include

 Patients with long-standing AD may develop cataracts in their 20s or 30s.

 Frequent use of topical products exposes patients to many potential allergens, and contact dermatitis caused by these products may aggravate and complicate AD, as may the generally dry skin that is common among these patients.

 Diagnosis of atopic dermatitis is clinical.
 See table: Diagnostic Clinical Features in Atopic Dermatitis* for the modified clinically relevant diagnostic criteria proposed by the American Academy of Dermatology in 2003.

 Atopic dermatitis is often hard to differentiate from other dermatoses (eg, seborrheic dermatitis, contact dermatitis, nummular dermatitis, psoriasis), although a family history of atopy and the distribution of lesions are helpful.
 The following distribution patterns can help with differentiation:

 Psoriasis is usually extensoral rather than flexural, may involve the fingernails, and has a thicker and whiter (micaceous) scale.

 Seborrheic dermatitis affects the face (eg, nasolabial folds, eyebrows, glabellar region, scalp) most commonly.

 Nummular dermatitis is not flexural, and lichenification is rare.